TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

-save up to 30% on select Halloween costumes. plus free shipping when you spend $50.
-Halloween get a beautiful new look for fall with deals &. coupons on faves &. more. get beauty coupons oops, there is a problem
+save up to 50% on select Halloween costumes. plus, free shipping when you spend $50.
+Halloween free shipping on this year's must-have holiday toys! top toys oops, there is a problem

 Target.com requires **javascript** to be enabled.